tanvir-alam-sk/Assignment-5-Python-Flask/README.md

 #For User

+- register new User
+- Login Existing User
+- View Logined User Profile
+- View all destinations

+#For admin
-- Add new tasks
+- Add new destinations
-- Delete existing tasks
+- Delete existing destinations
-- Update tasks
-- View all tasks

 ## Installation